Iceland’s Government Just Collapsed Amid A Pedophilia Scandal

 Hauksson’s victim described the pardon as “surreal” and said he continues to harass her in text messages and phone calls, according to The Reykjavík Grapevine, an English-language newspaper in Iceland.

-Benediktsson said elections would take place in November.
-Despite the scandal, he could return to power.
+The election is scheduled for Oct.
+28. Despite the scandal, Benediktsson could return to power.

 The Independence Party leader refused to step down as the nation’s finance minister after his name appeared in the Panama Papers last year, despite 60 percent of Icelanders calling for his departure.
 The leaked cache of financial documents showed he once owned part of an offshore investment firm in the Seychelles.
 Then-Prime Minister Sigmundur David Gunnlaugsson resigned two days after reporters began publishing the documents, as an estimated 6.6 percent of Iceland’s population took to the streets in protest.

 The tree-lined square near the parliament building was quiet on Saturday night, as well-heeled tourists dined at the neighborhood’s trendy restaurants and drank in its pubs.
-An Icelandic government official told HuffPost parliamentarians had packed meetings on Sunday.

 Yet the disintegration of the coalition ― which had been in power for just nine months ― comes at a particularly sensitive time for the island nation of less than 335,000 people.

-Note: This article has been updated with the date of the election.
-This article has been updated with comment from Jónsdóttir.